Towards Atomic MIMO Receivers: Simulation Results

 Five benchmarking schemes are considered in performance comparison with the proposed biased GS and EM-GS algorithms. \begin{itemize} \item \emph{ZF with known phase}: Assume the ideal case where the true phase of $\mb{y}$ is known in advance.
-Then the \emph{zero-forcing} (ZF) detector is employed to recover the data signal, $\mb{s}$. \item \emph{CRLB}: We use numerical integration to calculate the normalized CRLB, $\frac{\mathsf{Tr}(\mb{I}^{-1})}{\mathsf{E}(\|\mb{s}\|_2^2)} = \frac{1}{K}\mathsf{Tr}(\mb{I}^{-1})$.
-This benchmark is only used for evaluating the NMSE performance, since the normalized CRLB can be regarded as a NMSE lower bound of all PR solvers. \item \emph{Exhaustive search (LS)}: This method, employed for evaluating the BER, exhaustively searches all feasible constellation points to solve the LS problem in \eqref{eq:LS}. \item \emph{Exhaustive search (ML)}: This scheme is similar to the preceding one but aims to solve the ML problem in \eqref{eq:ML}. \item \emph{CM-ZF}: This method is proposed to infer modulation symbols from \emph{channel magnitude} (CM) in Internet-of-Things applications \cite{CM_Yue2019}.
+Then the \emph{zero-forcing} (ZF) detector is employed to recover the QAM symbol, $\mb{s}$. \item \emph{CRLB}: We use numerical integration to calculate the normalized CRLB, $\frac{\mathsf{Tr}(\mb{I}^{-1})}{\mathsf{E}(\|\mb{s}\|_2^2)} = \frac{1}{K}\mathsf{Tr}(\mb{I}^{-1})$.
+This benchmark is only used for evaluating the NMSE performance, since the normalized CRLB can be regarded as a NMSE lower bound of all PR solvers. \item \emph{Exhaustive search (LS)}: This method, employed for evaluating the BER, exhaustively searches all feasible constellation points to solve the LS problem in \eqref{eq:LS}. \item \emph{Exhaustive search (ML)}: This scheme is similar to the preceding one but aims to solve the ML problem in \eqref{eq:ML}. \item \emph{CM-ZF}: This method is proposed to infer amplitude modulation symbols from \emph{channel magnitude} (CM)~\cite{CM_Yue2019}.
 It utilizes an expanded linear MIMO model to approximate the PR model in \eqref{eq:z=|As|} and addresses it via a ZF detector.
-We apply this scheme to our biased PR problem. \end{itemize}
+For a fair comparison, we extend this approximation to the biased PR problem and apply the idea of CM-ZF algorithm to recover QAM symbols. \end{itemize}